-Property owners in unincorporated Whatcom County who don't want the county to spray herbicide on the road shoulder where their land is next to a county right of way must sign an agreement.
+Property owners in unincorporated Whatcom County who don't want the county to spray herbicide on the road shoulder where their land is next to a county right of way need to sign an agreement.

 The county is scheduled to treat about 250 miles of roads this year.
 Lawns and yard areas may have a minimum 12-inch wide strip treated to aid drainage and minimize pavement damage, according to Whatcom County Public Works.

-Property owners who don't want the treatment and agree to maintain the right of way must sign a document and receive "owner will maintain" signs from the county Maintenance and Operations office, 901 W. Smith Road.
+Property owners who don't want the treatment and agree to maintain the right of way need to sign a document and receive "owner will maintain" signs from the county Maintenance and Operations office, 901 W. Smith Road.

 The office can handle the request between 8 a.m. and 4 p.m. weekdays.
 There is no charge.